ovh/docs/pages/bare_metal_cloud/dedicated_servers/wdc-sas-ss530-fw-upgrade/guide.fr-fr.md

 Routine firmware updates play a pivotal role in upholding your drives performance, stability, and security.
 Such updates often encompass critical bug fixes, enhanced compatibility, and advanced security features that are indispensable for preserving your data integrity and maintaining optimal operational efficiency.

 An important patch has been introduced in this new firmware (version BPGNB969).
-We strongly recommend to update your firmware to avoid any premature end-of-life.
+We strongly recommend that you update your firmware to avoid premature end-of-life.

 Firmware Release Notes: <https://last-public-ovh-baremetal.snap.mirrors.ovh.net/hardware/SS530/PCN-005196-A01.pdf>